-- Faster Wireless Networking The DIR-845L provides up to 300Mbps wireless connection with other 802.11n wireless clients.
+- Ultimate Fast Wireless Networking The DIR-810L provides a wireless connection up to 300Mbps on the 2.4GHz band, and up to 433Mbps on the 5GHz band.
 This capability allows users to participate in real-time activities online, such as video streaming, online gaming, and real-time audio.
-The performance of this 802.11n wireless router gives you the freedom of wireless networking at speeds 14x faster than 802.11g. - Compatible with 802.11a/g Devices The DIR-845L is still fully compatible with the IEEE 802.11g and 802.11a standards, so it can connect with existing 802.11g and 802.11a PCI, USB, and Cardbus adapters. - Advanced Firewall Features The Web-based user interface displays a number of advanced network management features including: - Content Filtering Easily applied content filtering based on MAC Address, URL, and/or Domain Name. - Filter Scheduling These filters can be scheduled to be active on certain days or for a duration of hours or minutes. - Secure Multiple/Concurrent Sessions The DIR-845L can pass through VPN sessions.
-It supports multiple and concurrent IPSec and PPTP sessions, so users behind the DIR-845L can securely access corporate networks. - User-friendly Setup Wizard Through its easy-to-use Web-based user interface, the DIR-845L lets you control what information is accessible to those on the wireless network, whether from the Internet or from your company's server.
-Configure your router to your specific settings within minutes.
+The performance of this 802.11ac wireless router gives you the freedom of wireless networking at speeds up to three times faster than 802.11n. - Compatible with 802.11a/g/n Devices The DIR-810L remains fully compatible with the IEEE 802.11b, 802.11g and 802.11n standards, so it can connect your existing wireless clients, providing backwards compatibility for older devices. - Advanced Security Features The Web-based user interface displays a number of advanced network management features including: - Content Filtering Easily applied content filtering based on MAC Address, URL, and/or Domain Name. - Filter Scheduling These filters can be scheduled to be active on certain days or for a duration of hours or minutes. - Secure Multiple/Concurrent Sessions The DIR-810L can pass through VPN sessions.
+It supports multiple and concurrent IPSec and PPTP sessions, so users behind the DIR-810L can securely access corporate networks. - User-friendly Setup Wizard Through its easy-to-use Web-based user interface, the DIR-810L guides you through the process of setting up a customized, secure wireless network, allowing you to configure your router to your specific settings within minutes.

-^{} Maximum wireless signal rate derived from IEEE Standard 802.11a, 802.11g and 802.11n specifications.
+^{} Maximum wireless signal rate derived from IEEE Standard 802.11b, 802.11g, 802.11n and draft 802.11ac specifications.
 Actual data throughput will vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
 Environmental conditions will adversely affect wireless signal range.